 Advisory Regarding Forward-Looking Statements

-This news release contains forward-looking statements and forward-looking information within the meaning of applicable securities laws.
-The use of any of the words "expect", "anticipate", "continue", "estimate", "objective", "ongoing", "may", "will", "project", "should", "believe", "plans", "intends", "forecasts", "targets" and similar expressions are intended to identify forward-looking information or statements.
-In particular, forward looking statements in this news release include, but are not limited to, statements with respect to: production to be processed through the Corporation's Town South facility; anticipated royalty credits; anticipated internal rate of return; drilling plans and the timing thereof; plans regarding future horizontal pilot programs; Corporation's 2010 capital program and allocation thereof; facility expansion plans and the expected costs if such development plans; Progress' ongoing strategy and results therefrom; expected production rates; and expected commodity prices and industry conditions.
-This news release also contains test results for various wells.
-Actual production from these wells could differ materially from these test results.
+This press release and financial highlights table (collectively the "press release") contains forward-looking statements and forward-looking information within the meaning of applicable securities laws.
+The use of any of the words "expect", "anticipate", "continue", "estimate", "objective", "ongoing", "may", "will", "project", "should", "believe", "plans", "intends" and similar expressions are intended to identify forward-looking information or statements.
+In particular, forward looking statements in this press release include, but are not limited to, statements with respect to the focus of capital expenditures, the timing of capital spending and the results therefrom; payment of dividends; projections of future land holdings; completion of planned facility expansions and the timing thereof; future drilling plans and programs, the timing thereof and the results therefrom; timing of development of resources; expected commodity prices and industry conditions.

 The forward-looking statements and information are based on certain key expectations and assumptions made by Progress, including expectations and assumptions concerning prevailing commodity prices and exchange rates, applicable royalty rates and tax laws; future well production rates; reserve and resource volumes; the performance of existing wells; the success obtained in drilling new wells; and the sufficiency of budgeted capital expenditures in carrying out planned activities; and the availability and cost of labour and services and future operating costs.
 Although Progress believes that the expectations and assumptions on which such forward-looking statements and information are based are reasonable, undue reliance should not be placed on the forward looking statements and information because Progress can give no assurance that they will prove to be correct.